cathei/BakingSheet/README.md

 Before you start, we want to mention that if you have problem or need help, you can always ask directly on [Discord Channel](https://discord.gg/wXjxjfrDQa)!

 ## Contribution
 We appreciate any contribution.
 Please create [issue](https://github.com/cathei/BakingSheet/issues) for bugs or feature requests.
 Any contribution to feature, test case, or documentation through [pull requests](https://github.com/cathei/BakingSheet/pulls) are welcome!
+Any blog posts, articles, shares about this project will be greatful!

 ## First Step
 BakingSheet manages datasheet schema as C# code. `Sheet` class represents a table and `SheetRow` class represents a record.
 Below is example content of file `Items.xlsx`.
-Also, any column starts with $ will be considered as comment and ignored.
+Also, any column starts with `$` will be considered as comment and ignored.

 ![Plain Sample](.github/images/sample_plain.png)